billti/cpp-etw/readme.md

    assembly instructions inline into the instrumented function, none of which were loops or calls.
 Most of this was to prepare the data descriptors for the event instance specific data for `EventWrite`, which seems unavoidable.
+   If the provider is not enabled (likely most of the time), only 2 to 4 assembly instructions are executed before jumping over the rest of the event logging code.

 ## TODO